dhmunro/dudley/README.md

     xy = Mesh[2]  # same as xy = f4[2, IMAX, JMAX] (_not_ f4[IMAX, JMAX, 2]!)

+## Document and attribute comments

+As noted earlier, Dudley treats anything between a `#` character and the next end-of-line as a comment, that is, as it it were whitespace.
+However, the Dudley parser can collect two special types of comments, which can be associated with the dict or list item, or with the named struct member where those comments appeared.

+Simplest is the document comment, which begins with `##`.
+This should briefly describe the meaning of the item - perhaps its units and relationship to other items in the layout.
+Multiple lines of document comments may be associated with an item; Dudley keeps a list of the comment lines of text after the "##" and up to the end of the line:

+    te = f8[IMAX, JMAX]  ## (eV) electron temperature
+                         ## ei_coupling determines how rapidly te and ti relax

+Document comments are completely free-form.
+Dudley also recognizes attribute comments beginning with `#:`, which are also associated with the item where they appear.
+Again, an item may have multiple lines of attribute comments.
+Document, attribute, and ordinary ignored comments may be intermixed freely for any item, but Dudley keeps a single list of document comment lines, and a single dict of all the attributes defined in attribute comment lines.
+The format of an attribute comment is rigidly defined:

+    #: attr1_name=value1 attr2_name=value2 ...

+where each attribute value can be an integer, a floating point number, a quoted text string, or a 1D homogeneous array of any of these three types specified as a comma delimited list enclosed in `[...]`.
+The attribute names are the keys of the attribute dict Dudley will associate with the dict or list item or struct member where the `#:` comment appears.
+As a concrete example:

+    #: offsets=[0, 1, -1] units="mJ/cm2/s/ster" f_stop=5.6

+As for other names in Dudley, attribute names may be quoted text; Dudley imposes no restrictions on legal attribute names.

+A few attributes of the root dict have standard meanings and formats defined
+here:

+    #: created = "YYYY-MM-DD HH:MM:SS+00:00" (iso) or integer unix timestamp
+    #: modified = "YYYY-MM-DD HH:MM:SS+00:00" (iso) or integer unix timestamp
+    #: creator = "code that wrote this file"
+    #: author = "name of person responsible for this data"
+    #: copyright = "date and owner"
+    #: license = "short name of license covering this data"

+[//]: # "from datetime import datetime, timezone"

+[//]: # "time = datetime.now(timezone.utc).isoformat(' ', 'seconds'"

+    #: dudley = "layout filename"

+As an attribute of the root dict, `dudley` means the named layout file should be inserted into this layout here.
+This would usually be the only line in a Dudley layout that is appended to the end of a binary file, save for the other standard attribute comments mentioned here.

+Another appropriate use for attributes is partially standardized here: any data array item may have a checksum attribute.
+Most of these values should be a quoted string of hex digits (like the output of the `sha1sum` command line utility), but the simple crc32 checksum should be an unsigned integer value:

+    x = f8[200, 500]  #: crc32 = 907394167
+    y = f8[200, 500]  #: sha1 = "dccad2f69992d3478cf3c46030f7abd254189473"

+The "standard" attribute name should be lower case with `-` characters removed as in these examples.
+The checksum applies to the value of the data in the stream, which may have opposite byte order from the data presented to your program after reading.
+Dudley itself only provides hooks to compute checksums on write or check them on read, so there is no universal list of supported algorithms.
+However, crc32 is likely the best choice for an individual array checksum, because it is overwhelmingly likely to detect randomly corrupted bits in your stream.
+If you need cryptographic security, you almost certainly want to checksum the entire stream rather than merely individual arrays.

 ## Filters

 Dudley supports two kinds of filters.  *Compression* filters convert an array